daryldelrosario/co-proevo_aboutme/README.md

 <kbd><img src="./assets/vid/pro-eleven_ld.gif" alt="live demo gif of up to date project">

 ## Features
+- From Project Eleven:
+    - Includes contact form with HTML and JavaScript validations
+    - Contact form pops up as a modal
+    - Access contact form from about-me section dropdown or mail icon in nav-bar
 - From Project Ten:
     - Includes JS Intersection Observer API
 - From Project Nine: